maangulo12/starter-kit/README.md

 ## Overview

-This project aims to provide a starting template for building single-page applications on the cloud.
+The Starter-Kit aims to provide a starting template with all the tools necessary for building single-page applications on the cloud.
 The project consists of the following
 stack:

 + **PostgreSQL** as the database engine for storing the data.